edmand46/Ragon/readme.md

 ### Roadmap:
 - Allow customize matchmaking
+- Refactoring some moments(a lot duplications of code, etc...)
 - Use native memory
 - Reduce allocations
 - Dashboard for monitoring entities and players in realtime